JiaxueLi/Geometric-Stitching/METHODOLOGY/In-orbit geometric calibration.md

 - interior parameters
 a look-angle model is often used to model the normalized detector coordinates

-## The geometric relationship between the five UVI cameras
+## The geometric calibration between the five UVI cameras
+- absolute geometric calibration both the ***exterior and interior*** parameters of the reference camera were first calibrated.
+- relative geometric calibration the exterior parameters of the reference camera were applied to the nonreference cameras
+and only the ***interior parameters*** were then calibrated.